gustafsson96/cats-and-coffee-cafe/README.md

 -Footer

--Gallery to show some available cats/cats with new home (image + name and age) + information about more available cats in the café (As we help many cats to find their forever homes every week, all our cats may not show on this site.
-If you are interested in adopting, please fill out the "interested form" under "contact" and we will get back to you.)
+-Gallery to show  available cats/cats with new home (image + name and age) + information

 -Contact us/Sign up page with interest form for adoption to fill out